kojamad28/postgres-django/README.md

 # Postgres Django

-This repository provides a Django project templated connected with PostgreSQL database.
+This repository provides a Django project template connected with PostgreSQL database.